-At the Annual Meeting, shareholders will be asked to approve the Western Digital Corporation 2004 Performance Incentive Plan (the "2004 Performance Incentive Plan"), which was adopted, subject to shareholder approval, by the Board of Directors on September 21, 2004.
+At the Annual Meeting, shareholders will be asked to approve an amendment to the Western Digital Corporation 2004 Performance Incentive Plan, which would increase the number of shares of the Company's common stock available for award grants under the 2004 Performance Incentive Plan by an additional 13,000,000 shares.
+This amendment was adopted, subject to shareholder approval, by the Board of Directors on September 22, 2005.